sulu/sulu/UPGRADE.md

 > For MYSQL 5.6 and lower, the `JSON` type of the `restoreData` column must be replaced with `TEXT`.
 See the [doctrine/dbal type](https://www.doctrine-project.org/projects/doctrine-dbal/en/latest/reference/types.html#json) documentation.

-Finally, you need to include the routes of the bundle in your `config/routes/sulu_admin.yaml`:
+Additionally, you need to include the routes of the bundle in your `config/routes/sulu_admin.yaml`:

 ```yaml
 sulu_trash_api: